Zebradil/cloudflare-dynamic-dns/README.md

   cloudflare-dynamic-dns [flags]

 Flags:
-      --config string      config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domains strings    Domain names to assign the IPv6 address to -h, --help               help for cloudflare-dynamic-dns
+      --config string              config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domains strings            Domain names to assign the IPv6 address to.
+  -h, --help                       help for cloudflare-dynamic-dns
+      --iface string               Network interface to look up for a IPv6 address.
+      --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --priority-subnets strings   IPv6 subnets to prefer over others.
+                                   If multiple IPv6 addresses are found on the interface, the one from the subnet with the highest priority is used.
-      --iface string       Network interface to look up for a IPv6 address --log-level string   Sets logging level: trace, debug, info, warning, error, fatal, panic (default "info") --systemd            Switch operation mode for running in systemd In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API
+      --systemd                    Switch operation mode for running in systemd.
+                                   In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
-      --token string       Cloudflare API token with DNS edit access rights --ttl int            Time to live, in seconds, of the DNS record.
-Must be between 60 and 86400, or 1 for 'automatic' (default 1)
+      --token string               Cloudflare API token with DNS edit access rights.
+      --ttl int                    Time to live, in seconds, of the DNS record.
+Must be between 60 and 86400, or 1 for 'automatic'. (default 1)
 ```

 ## Installation